 Under the provisions of the PPP, the loan may be forgiven in whole or in part by expending the funds for qualifying expenses which include payroll (with certain qualifications) and other expenses.
-The Academy applied for and received loan forgiveness on December 2, 2020.

-Under current guidance, the Academy has elected to account for the loan (and forgiveness) as a conditional contribution under ASC Subtopic 958-605.
+Under current guidance, the Academy has elected to account for the loan as a conditional contribution under ASC Subtopic 958-605.
 As a conditional contribution, the PPP loan will be recognized as revenue when the terms of forgiveness have either been substantially met or specifically waived.
 The proceeds of the PPP were expended in full in accordance with the terms of the agreement and, accordingly, has been recognized as revenue in the financial statements.